 Some dog owners feel they can never trust a dog after it has been bitten while others feel the dog may be able to be rehabilitated.

 Unfortunately, there isn’t a right answer because both groups are right.

 For me personally, I think it took a couple of situations for me to realize this was a real problem with our dog.
 Can he be rehabilitated?
 I don’t think so.
 Can he do well with training?
 Maybe and hopefully.

 You see we’ve had two different trainers and a behavior specialist and while I learned a lot about his body language and was taught to teach him to sit and sit stay and down and down stay and leave it and recently worked on the recall command, none of that has changed the fact that we can never allow him around people.

-But, we are hoping that might changed as just today, August 13th, we've taken a completely different route with Frisbee.
-I will be sharing the decision we made and how its progressing for Frisbee in my upcoming posts so stay tuned.
+But, we are hoping that might change as just today, August 13th, we’ve taken a completely different route with Frisbee.
+I will be sharing the decision we made and how it’s progressing for Frisbee in my upcoming posts so stay tuned.